Decoupling Distance and Networks: Hybrid Graph Attention-Geostatistical Methods for Spatio-temporal Risk Mapping: Data and Code Availability

 \section{Data and Code Availability}

 The data used in this study were obtained from publicly available sources and processed as described in the Methods section.
-All code used for analysis is maintained in a private GitHub repository and is available upon reasonable request from the corresponding author.
+All code used for analysis is maintained in GitHub repository \url{https://github.com/btoba37/Hybrid_Graph_Attention_Geostatistical_Methods}.